ldbc/ldbc-snb-bi-vldb2023-reproduction/README.md

     ./prepare-instance.sh
     ```

+    This will install the required Ubuntu packages, create a RAID0 disk and mount it under `/data`.
+Then, it will clone the [LDBC SNB BI repository (v1.0.3.1)](https://github.com/ldbc/ldbc_snb_bi/releases/tag/v1.0.3.1).

 1. Log out and log in again (this is required by Docker).

-2. To download the required artifacts (Umbra Docker image, data sets) and run the benchmark, issue the following commands:
+2. Open a `tmux session` and run:

     ```bash
     cd ${HOME}/ldbc-snb-bi-vldb2023-reproduction
     ./prepare-benchmark.sh && ./run-benchmark.sh
     ```

+    These scripts will download the required artifacts (Umbra Docker image, data sets), generate the query substitution parameters, and run the benchmark.

     Note: if there are no errors, these scripts will download the artifacts and perform three benchmarks runs (SF30, SF100, and SF300) without requiring user interaction.